Crisis Relief Grants

 The COVID-19 pandemic has created intense financial hardship for artists, crew and music workers throughout the country.
 Many of you were the first to lose your jobs and your income, and our sector could well be the last to recover.

 With funding support from the Australian Government through the Office for the Arts, Support Act has expanded its services to offer Crisis Relief to music industry professionals impacted by COVID-19.
 This additional funding enables us to offer crisis relief to:

-- those who are suffering financial hardship as a result of injury, ill-health or a mental health issue that is managed through a current Mental Health plan.
+We continue to provide support to those who are suffering financial hardship as a result of injury, ill-health or a mental health issue that is managed through a current Mental Health plan.

 - are an Australian citizen, permanent resident or have a valid working visa

 - can prove that you have been working in the music industry for three years